Skip to main content

 Cell phones

-Visitors may use cell phones to take still photographs, but video, panorama, and other digital documentation may be restricted in some galleries.
+Visitors may use cell phones to take still photographs and video, but digital documentation may be restricted in some galleries.
 Disruptive cell phone conversations are also discouraged.

 Drawing/writing